benmarwick/2019-09-10-nara/index.md

 <p>
 <h3>11 Sept 10:00-16:00 Writing Reproducible Research with R and rrtools</h3>

 ⬇️ View the slides on <a href="https://benmarwick.github.io/Marwick-Nara-2019-lecture-4-rrtools-workshop/Marwick-Nara-2019-lecture-4-rrtools-workshop.html#1">GitHub</a> or view the <a href="https://github.com/benmarwick/Marwick-Nara-2019-lecture-4-rrtools-workshop">R Markdown source document</a>.
 View the detailed step-by-step instructions at the <a href="https://github.com/benmarwick/rrtools">rrtools</a> GitHub repository.
-Download the compendium containing the `paper.Rmd` fileused for the demonstration from osf.io:
+Download the example compendium containing the `paper.Rmd` file used for the demonstration from osf.io:
 <a href="https://osf.io/sz9rx/">zip</a>

 <p>